-The cost of interest payments is only allowable/reimbursable if the cost is a result of a lease/purchase agreement.
+The cost of interest payments is only allowable/reimbursable if the cost is a result of a lease-to-own agreement.
+Interest must only be for capital assets (facilities and equipment) and cannot be charged on assets that are fully depreciated.